Jaber-Valinejad/Jaber-Valinejad.github.io/_projects/6_project.md

 ---
 # 1. Introduction

-Power transmission networks are critical to energy delivery—but they are highly vulnerable to environmental stressors such as pollution and climate change.
+Power transmission networks are critical to energy delivery—but they are highly vulnerable to environmental stressors such as pollution and climate change {% cite valinejad2018reconsidering %}.
 In regions like Mazandaran and Golestan (Northern Iran), increased pollution levels have significantly reduced insulator performance, causing outages, equipment failure, and reliability issues.

 This project introduces **SmartGridGuard**, a data-driven system for analyzing, simulating, and optimizing insulation coordination under varying environmental conditions.
 It combines real-time anomaly detection, geospatial environmental data processing, and simulation-driven engineering analysis, delivering insights that drive smarter maintenance and operational strategies.